MoisesDuarte/JekyllReference/about.md

 ---
 layout: default
-title: Sobre
+title: About
 ---

-# Sobre
+# About

-Essa é uma página de sobre.
+Essa é uma página de About.